-- 1 Stop the Serena Dimensions RM E-Mail Service service.
-This can be done from the following locations: - RM Mail Control tab (see "Control Tab" on page 115) - Windows Services (from the Windows Control Panel, double-click Administrative Tools and then double-click Services). - 2 Check that the project you wish to restore has (Current) next to its name.
+- Stop the Serena Dimensions RM E-Mail Service service.
+This can be done from the following locations: - RM Mail Control tab (see "Control Tab" on page 121) - Windows Services (from the Windows Control Panel, double-click Administrative Tools and then double-click Services). - 2 Check that the project you wish to restore has (Current) next to its name.
 If this is not the case (for example it has a a suffix of (VRM2010 R1 GA)), then you will first need to run the Convert Database command on the database and its project accounts before performing the project account restores.
 Proceed as follows: - a Right click on the Dimensions RM database in the left-hand graphical tree. - b Select Convert Database.
-The Database Validation dialog box opens. - c Click the Dimensions RM database in the Database Validation dialog box graphical tree.
+The Database Validation dialog box opens.

+- c Click the Dimensions RM database in the Database Validation dialog box graphical tree.
 The ICDBA Password dialog box opens. - d Enter the ICDBA Password and click OK. - e The Database Validation dialog box displays the various project accounts and their current status. - f Select a project account that requires updating and click Upgrade.
-The Conversion Progress dialog box opens. - g Click Continue. - h When the Conversion Progress dialog box reports successful upgrading of the project, click Close. - i Repeat Step f to Step h for any other projects that require upgrading. - j When all projects have been upgraded, click Close in the Database Validation dialog box. - 3 Select the project you want to restore. - 4 Select File | Backup/Restore Project Account.

-5 The Backup/Restore Project dialog appears.
+The Conversion Progress dialog box opens. - g Click Continue. - h When the Conversion Progress dialog box reports successful upgrading of the project, click Close. - i Repeat Step f to Step h for any other projects that require upgrading. - j When all projects have been upgraded, click Close in the Database Validation dialog box. - 3 Select the project you want to restore. - 4 Select File | Backup/Restore Project Account. - 5 The Backup/Restore Project dialog appears.
 Complete the following fields as needed.

 Backup/Restore Project Dialog Field Description Legacy/Compatibility Mode Select this checkbox if you wish to restore from a backup file that was created with RM 11.2.1 or older, or that was created in Legacy Mode with RM 11.2.2 or newer.
 Oracle Directory Path This field is automatically populated with the last modified server directory path for the selected project.
 Edit the path as needed.
 NOTE This field is not available in Legacy Mode.

-File Name Enter the name of the file to restore from, or click the Browse button to select one.
-NOTE In normal mode, the file location is relative to the Oracle directory path and you can only see the DMP files that were made from the currently selected project; however, you can manually enter the name of the DMP file instead of selecting from those that are visible.
-In Legacy Mode, the browse dialog opens to the Saved Projects directory of the RM installation, but you can navigate to any location.
+Backup/Restore Project Dialog Field Description File Name Enter the name of the file to restore from, or click to select one.
+Normal Mode: The file location is relative to the Oracle directory path.
+NOTE You can manually enter the name of the DMP file instead of selecting from those of the dialog.
+Legacy Mode: The path to the Saved Projects directory of the RM installation is prepended to the file name.
+Opens a dialog to select the backup file.
+Normal Mode: The dialog contains the DMP file names available on the server.
+NOTE You can only see the DMP files that were made from the currently selected project.
+Legacy Mode: Opens a file selection dialog to choose the backup to restore.
+You can choose backup files from any available location.
 Security Data Imports all the users in the backed-up project, as well as their permissions.
 Buffer Size NOTE Legacy Mode only.
 This sets the temporary space available for the operation.
 The default, and maximum, buffer size is 100MB.
 You can adjust the amount if needed.